 significant selection in marriage and distinctive educational and income patterns among different types of families.
-Inter-ethnic couples exhibit comparable levels of education and earnings.
-This suggests that the children of HW families are likely positioned for better educational outcomes, critical in understanding discrimination in the labor market.
-No- tably, the disparities between HW and WH families are considerably less pronounced than those between other groups, emphasizing the importance of comparing these children di- rectly.
-Such comparisons shed light on the nuanced dynamics of ethnicity, education, and economic outcomes in inter-ethnic marriages.
+Interethnic couples have comparable levels of education and earnings, suggesting that the children of HW families are likely positioned for better educational outcomes, a critical factor for understanding discrimination in the labor market.
+The disparities between HW and WH families are considerably less pronounced than those between other groups, emphasizing the importance of comparing these children directly.
+Such comparisons shed light on the nuanced dynamics of ethnicity, education, and economic outcomes in interethnic marriages.
 15

-Despite higher levels of education and income among Hispanic White (HW) mothers compared to White Hispanic (WH) mothers, suggesting an expectation of greater educa- tional attainment for HW children, data reveals a discrepancy.
-Specifically, HW children complete, on average, 0.4 fewer years of education compared to their WH peers (refer to Table 2).
+Despite higher levels of education and income among HW mothers compared to WH mothers, HW children complete an average of 0.4 fewer years of education than their WH peers (Table 2).
 This gap may suggest potential discrimination or barriers in educational access for HW children.

 Results